Fill out CAR forms

 - RPA (Residential Purchase Agreement)

-- The primary contract used in California to outline the terms, price, and conditions of a home sale.
+- The primary contract used in California real estate transactions to outline the purchase price, terms, and conditions of a home sale.

 - TDS (Transfer Disclosure Statement)